Spider201866/Alan_web/memory-bank/progress.md

     - Configuration is centralized in `config/index.js`.
     - Routes are split into `routes/api.js` and `routes/web.js`.
     - Middleware functions are organized in `middleware/auth.js`, `middleware/validation.js`, and `middleware/error.js`.
-    - Data service functions are in `services/records.js`.
+    - Data service functions for SQLite interaction are in `services/data-service.js` (using `better-sqlite3`).
+The old `services/records.js` and JSON data files have been removed.
     - The `package.json` start script now correctly uses `node server.js`.
     - The old `server.cjs` file has been deleted.
+- **Persistent Data Storage (June 20, 2025):**
+    - Successfully migrated backend data storage from JSON files to an SQLite database using `better-sqlite3`.
+    - `services/data-service.js` handles all database operations.
+    - API routes in `routes/api.js` now use the new data service.
+    - `.gitignore` updated for database files.
+    - Logic added to `services/data-service.js` to attempt creation of `/data` directory in production (for Railway).
 - The server successfully starts (`node server.js`) and serves static files from the `public/` directory, including a custom 404 page for unknown routes (now handled by `middleware/error.js` and `routes/web.js`).
 - Server endpoints are protected by `express-rate-limit` (configured in `server.js`).
 - Security headers are applied using `helmet`, with a meticulously configured Content Security Policy (CSP) sourced from `config/index.js` and applied in `server.js`.
-This CSP correctly allows all necessary external resources.
+This CSP correctly allows all necessary external resources, including for Leaflet maps (scripts, styles, tiles, and marker icons).
 - Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at startup (now within `config/index.js`).
 - **Build and Linting Process (June 20, 2025):**
     - ESLint configuration migrated to `eslint.config.js` for ESLint v9+.
     - `package.json` updated with `"type": "module"`; utility scripts like `generate-hash.js` renamed to `.cjs` extension.
 The main server `server.js` is now an ES Module.
     - `npm run lint` passes with 0 errors (minor acceptable warnings for prefixed unused variables).
     - `npm test` (including Prettier checks and translation consistency check) passes successfully.
+(Note: API tests in `tests/api.test.js` will need updating for the SQLite backend).
     - Old `.eslintrc.js` file deleted.
 - **HTML Accessibility & Cleanup (June 20, 2025):**
     - Deleted the `img#condition-image` element from `public/home.html` as it was deemed unnecessary.